Get your free guide, "Dodge the Duds, Pick the Winners". I Can Use That! >

 Listening is often the only thing needed to help someone.

 They say that it's smart to teach what you want to learn, and over the years I've taught leaders, sales people and interviewers key steps for improving listening skills.
 One way to get better is awareness around bad habits.
-Take this simple quiz, below, to determine if you do any of these Negative Listening Habits.

 Rate Yourself: |